hydrogen31/NpcEditor/README.md

 When you select a new NPC, existing hitboxes from the database are displayed.
 You can easily define the hitbox area by clicking on a point on the animation with the mouse and drawing a rectangle.
 You can also adjust the `x`, `y`, `width`, and `height` values of the hitbox at the bottom right for fine-tuning.
 To clear your temporary selection and return to the saved state, press the `reset` button.
 Don't forget to `save` when you finish your selection.

 I marked a point at the center of the NPC's animation.
 This point may sometimes help you.
 The dimensions of the NPC are calculated based on this point.

+If you enable the multi-selection feature, you can select more than one NPC from the list and save the same hitbox values for each of them at once.
+In this way, you do not have to try to arrange NPCs of different difficulty levels separately.
+The main condition here is that the characters use the same model.
+To avoid assigning the same hitbox to a wrong character, you cannot select characters with different ModelIDs from the list.

 ## How it Works
 The application consists of two parts.
 The main operations are done in a C# project called NpcEditor.
 I used Flash Player to process Living SWF files.
 I use Flash.ocx to play them.